kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

   HTTP_PASSWORD: XXX
 ```

-To leverage data provided by a Kubernetes Secrets in a **custom** output definition, use placeholder expressions for the data provided by the Secret.
-Then specify the actual mapping to the Secret keys in the **variables** section, like in the following example:
+To leverage data provided by the Kubernetes Secrets in a **custom** output definition, use placeholder expressions for the data provided by the Secret, then specify the actual mapping to the Secret keys in the **variables** section, like in the following example:

 ```yaml
 kind: LogPipeline